ottenwbe/developer-environment-setup/README.md

 ## Supported Linux Distributions

-Right now the only supported Distributions are:
+Right now the only tested Distributions are:
 * Fedora 33
+* Fedora 34

 ## Structure